Kinetica-jl/Kinetica.jl/docs/src/getting-started.md

 solve_variable_conditions!(conditions, pars)
 ```

-!!! note "Not neccessary in regular use!"
+!!! note "Not necessary in regular use!"
     We are manually triggering the solution of the [`ConditionSet`](@ref) here to visualise how the constructed temperature profile will look in the final simulation.
-However, calling [`solve_variable_conditions!`](@ref) as above is not neccessary in all Kinetica scripts.
+However, calling [`solve_variable_conditions!`](@ref) as above is not necessary in all Kinetica scripts.
 This function is normally run automatically before integrating the CRN ODEs, and does not typically need to be called like this.

 With this in place, we can now plot our temperature profile's `ODESolution` to see how the simulation temperature is going to vary with time: